markets/mini_i18n/README.md

 And then execute:

-    > bundle install
+    bundle install

 Or install it yourself as:

-    > gem install mini_i18n
+    gem install mini_i18n

 ## Configuration

-You should use the `configure` method to setup your environment:
+Configure your environment using the `configure` method:

 ```ruby
 MiniI18n.configure do |config|